A geometric Schur functor: Geometric Schur Functor

-Let $Q \subset X$ be minimal such that $\FC(X/Q)=0$ (Such an object exists because the category of perverse sheaves is Artinian).
+Because we have assumed that $k$ is a field, the category of perverse sheaves is Artinian.
+Thus there exists a minimal $Q \subset X$ such that $\FC(X/Q)=0$.
 By the exactness of $\FC$, $\FC(Q) \cong \FC(X)$.
 By the minimality of $Q$, the top of $Q$ is a direct sum of $\ic$-sheaves in Juteau's modular Springer correspondence.
 Recall that the Springer sheaf is a direct sum of the projective covers of such $\ic$-sheaves.
 Thus for some $m \geq 0$, there exists a surjection $\SC^{\oplus m} \to Q$.
-Using again the exactness of $\FC$, we conclude that $\FC Q$ is a quotient of $m$ copies of $j^*\GC$ and thus has monodromy that factors through the Weyl group. \end{proof}
+Using again the exactness of $\FC$, we conclude that $\FC (Q)$ is a quotient of $m$ copies of $j^*\GC$ and thus has monodromy that factors through the Weyl group. \end{proof}

 In order to compare $\FC$ with $\Hom(\SC,-)$, we consider the functor

 defined by the tensor product $(-) \otimes_{\End(j^* \GC)} j^*\GC$ and its inverse

 \begin{thm} There is a natural equivalence of functors: